adampalkowski/FriendUpp/README.md

 ## Usage

 After installing the app, you can start utilizing its features:

-1.Sign in to your account or create a new one if you don't have an existing account.
+1. Sign in to your account or create a new one if you don't have an existing account.
-2.Explore the app's interface to familiarize yourself with the available options.
+2. Explore the app's interface to familiarize yourself with the available options.
-3.Create a new event by providing event details such as title, date, time, location, and description.
+3. Create a new event by providing event details such as title, date, time, location, and description.
-4.Invite friends to your event by selecting them from your contact list or searching for specific users.
+4. Invite friends to your event by selecting them from your contact list or searching for specific users.
-5.Browse public events based on your interests, location, or desired categories.
+5. Browse public events based on your interests, location, or desired categories.
-6.Join public events and participate in the activities or discussions associated with each event.
+6. Join public events and participate in the activities or discussions associated with each event.
-7.Stay updated with event notifications and receive alerts about new invitations, event updates, and RSVP confirmations.
+7. Stay updated with event notifications and receive alerts about new invitations, event updates, and RSVP confirmations.
-8.Interact with other users through chat, questions, or messages related to specific events.
+8. Interact with other users through chat, questions, or messages related to specific events.
-9.Manage your profile and customize it to reflect your interests and preferences.
+9. Manage your profile and customize it to reflect your interests and preferences.

 ## Technologies Used

 Android SDK